WIPACrepo/decotools/docs/docs/fileio.md

     Option to include minimum bias image files.
 Default is False.

-* `phone_model` : str or list, optional
+* `phone_model` : str or array-like, optional

     Option to specify which phone models you would like to look at.
     Can be either a string, e.g. 'iPhone 7', or a list of models, e.g. ['iPhone 5', 'iPhone 5s'].
 Default is to include all phone models.

-* `device_id` : str or list, optional
+* `device_id` : str or array-like, optional

     Option to specify which devices you want to look at.
 Can either be a string, e.g. 'EFD5764E-7209-4579-B0A8-EAF80C950147', or a list of device IDs, e.g. ['EFD5764E-7209-4579-B0A8-EAF80C950147', 'F216114B-8710-4790-A05D-D645C9C79C27'].
 Default is to include all
     device IDs.